Hope Hampton: Personal life

 Hampton and Brulatour took a honeymoon trip to Egypt, there a Sheikh offered Brulatour £10,000 British pounds to buy his wife.
 Brulatour smiled at the Sheikh and told him that Mrs. Brulatour's jewels were worth more than that.

 Brulatour also gave Hope Hampton a 5-story home on Park Avenue (built in 1885 and redesigned in 1921 by Emery Roth).
-It was listed for $9 million in 2016.
+She lived there for almost 60 years.
+The house was listed for $9 million in 2016.

 Complete filmography

 Hope Hampton on the cover of Motion Picture Classic magazine, Feb 1922, cover art by Benjamin Eggleston (1867-1937).